Building trails for the people!

 Fish Creek Provinicial Park – Alberta PARKS

 Fish Creek PP is located within Calgary but as a Provincial Park it’s managed by Alberta Parks.
-Most single-track trail maintenance has been on hold for a few years pending publication of the Trails Master Plan.
-The CMBA was consulted and made many contributions to the plan.
-We’re hoping that we can get things moving again very soon.
+Most single-track trail maintenance has been on hold for a few years pending publication and implementation of the Trails Master Plan.
+The CMBA was consulted and made many contributions to the plan.Â

 The City of Calgary

 The CMBA worked closely with the City for several years and built and maintained trails in Bowmont Park, 12 Mile Coulee and Paskapoo Slopes (‘Eastlands’).
-Since a recent re-org and policy changes at the City, it’s been difficult for volunteers to perform any trail maintenance on City lands.
+Since a re-org and policy changes at the City, it’s been difficult for volunteers to perform any trail maintenance on City lands.
 We remain in communication about unpaved trails.

 Our Partners